Sarthak2700/Sarthak2700/README.md

-## Hello there, I am Sarthak Nahar
+## Hey there, I'm Sarthak Nahar,
-and I am an undergrad at SRMIST, Chennai and currently in my 6th semester of BTech CSE with specialisation in AI & ML.
+an undergraduate studying BTech CSE with a specialization on AI & ML at SRMIST, Chennai.
+I'm now in my pre-final year of the degree.
-  I am always looking forward to new challenges in order to learn and grow.
-Always looking for inspiration!
+  I constantly look forward to new opportunities to grow and learn.
+In pursuit of inspiration at all times!
 - How to reach me:
     - Email: sarthaknahar@icloud.com
     - Twitter:https://twitter.com/SarthakNahar1